Fallinqqq/ToDo-List/README.md

 # ToDo-List
-A Simple ToDo-list application made using Java Swing for my semester final project!
+A Simple ToDo-list application made using Java Swing for my final project for ITP 120-01WA !

 - IMPORTANT -
 both .java files must be open in order for application to run correctly.